southwolf/resume/README.md

 ## Work Experience

-* 2019.06 - present Application Manager of P&G IT.
+* 2019.06 - present Senior Application Manager of P&G IT.

-    * Working with business partners and vendor teams delivering P&G promotion management solution for largest retailers and eCommerce sites
+    * Working with business partners and vendor teams delivering P&G promotion management solution managing $1 billion trade fund for largest retailers and eCommerce sites.
-    * Optimizing promotion plan and execution by implementing Post Event Analysis and Price & Promotion Forecast solution with data science team
+    * Optimizing promotion plan and execution by implementing Post Event Analysis and Price & Promotion Forecast solution with data science team.
-    * Deploying Agile development and ITIL process in P&G IT and vendor teams
+    * Deploying Agile development ITIL and DevOps process in P&G IT and vendor teams.
     * Replatforming legacy applications with modern tech stacks and cloud platform.